 There are more than 800 questions in this exam and to pass this exam, students must score a minimum of 85%.
-Students can give this exam online.
+Students can give this exam online and must not bother about medical billing and coding schools.
 They have 45 days between sign-up and the exam.
 Scores are known immediately after completion.

 Two retakes of this exam are allowed.
 But these two retakes must not have more than 60 days between them.